The MAC has reopened and we can’t wait to welcome you to our galleries, theatres and Cafe Bar.

 The safety of our visitors and staff is a top priority, so to help us manage the number of people in the MAC at any one time, we are asking visitors to pre-book their free tickets to our galleries.
 Booking can be done via our website, to guarantee you access for a specific time slot on the date you plan to visit.

-No – our Cafe Bar is open Wednesday - Sunday and you don’t need to pre-book for coffee, brunch or lunch.
+Our Cafe Bar is open Wednesday - Sunday from 9am and you don’t need to pre-book for coffee, brunch or lunch.
+However, you may want to book a table ahead of your visit via our online booking system.
 You can takeaway or sit-in.
-If sitting in, tables are more limited than previously so you might want to book a table by calling 02890892716 ahead of your visit.
-Please be aware that current government guidance states that no more than six people from a maximum of two households can sit together to eat.
+If sitting in, tables are more limited than previously so you might want to book a table by using our new online booking system ahead of your visit.
 There should be no eating in galleries or other public spaces, other than at allocated cafe bar tables on the ground and first floors.

-Simply visit ‘Art Exhibitions’ on our website and choose the exhibition you wish to visit.
-From the exhibition page, click the green ‘Book Now’ button.
-Then select the date and time you’d like to begin your gallery visit.
+Simply visit the booking page on our website.
+Select the date and time you’d like to visit.
 These are listed as 30min slots and you can arrive at the MAC anytime within that 30min time slot.
 Please note, current government advice is that you spend 2 hours maximum inside a public building so that’ll give you plenty of time to enjoy all three galleries and grab a coffee or lunch before or after.

 Our exhibitions are free to visit, but you can choose to donate to the MAC as part of your gallery visit to help support us in these unprecedented times.
 If you’d prefer to proceed without donating, just select the ‘standard ticket’ option.
 To complete your booking, we’ll ask you for some personal details including a contact telephone number for the NHS Track and Trace scheme.
 Once your booking is confirmed, we will send you a confirmation email.
 The day before your visit, we’ll also send an email with some helpful information about your visit, including information on our one-way system.